Skip navigation

 Page Content

-As part of the Southern Miss School of Music, our students benefit from world-class instruction, world-class facilities, and a vibrant musical community.
+As part of the distinguished Southern Miss School of Music, all our students benefit from world-class instruction and facilities, immersing them in a vibrant musical community.

 Our Programs